Our series of top tips will help you and your team get the most out of homeworking

 Q: What are the legal implications employees working from home on a short-term basis?
 Is the employer liable for employees’ health and safety at home?

-The Government's latest announcement (on 10 May) outlined that people should continue to stay at home as much as possible and that people who can work from home should continue to do so.
+The Government has advised that people who can work from home should continue to do so.
 Employers can refer to the CIPD's series on getting the most from remote working to manage a widespread move to working from home.

 Home working has many practical and legal implications including health and safety at home.
 Having a home working or remote working policy is always a good idea, the policy can then be relied upon if a temporary period of home working becomes necessary.